-Meadow Run makes one Once nominated as one of America’s favorite swimming holes by Travel + Leisure, Meadow Run — also in Ohiopyle State Park — is a natural waterslide.
+Located in Ohiopyle State Park, Meadow Run, once nominated as one of America’s favorite swimming holes by Travel + Leisure, is a natural waterslide.
 The great geological formations in the rocks combined with the powerful little creek has carved natural water slides out of the stream’s sandstone rock bed.
 This is a great place to cool down in the summer months, but be sure to use caution, as the rocks can be quite slippery.

 At Bear Run you’ll see the waterfall that inspired Frank Lloyd Wright to design and build his world-famous masterpiece, Fallingwater.
 One of America’s greatest architects, Wright’s ingenious cantilevering of Fallingwater over the cascading falls of Bear Run in the Laurel Highlands has resulted in one of the most striking sights in the state and a structure that has remained an architectural wonder since its completion in the 1930s.

-Buttermilk Falls in Lehigh Gorge State Park, offers the 26 miles of the Lehigh Gorge Trail, a flat, easy hiking or biking trail along the scenic Lehigh River — with several waterfalls along the way.
+Buttermilk Falls in Lehigh Gorge State Park, offers the 26-mile Lehigh Gorge Trail, a flat, easy hiking or biking trail along the scenic Lehigh River — with several waterfalls along the way.
 Buttermilk Falls is just north of the Rockport Access Area, and its cascading waters offer a cool reprieve for bikers and hikers.
-At 46-feett tall, the waterfall is one of the most impressive in western PA – while it is best seen in the spring, its constant waterflow makes it a great place to visit year-round.
+At 46-feet tall, the waterfall is one of the most impressive in western PA – while it is best seen in the spring, its constant waterflow makes it a great place to visit year-round.

-If you’re the type of Happy Traveler who enjoys some challenging hiking along with your waterfall viewing Sullivan Falls in State Game Lands 13 — about 15 minutes west of Ricketts Glen State Park — is the place for you.
-This area, which spans nearly 50,000 acres, features around 20 waterfalls deep in the woods away from trails and roads, so make sure you have your hiking shoes in tow.
+If you’re the type of Happy Traveler who enjoys some challenging hiking along with your waterfall viewing, Sullivan Falls in State Game Lands 13 — about 15 minutes west of Ricketts Glen State Park — is the place for you.
+This area, which spans nearly 50,000 acres, features around 20 waterfalls deep in the woods away from trails and roads, so make sure you have your hiking shoes with you.
 We know everyone doesn’t necessarily have the time to scout all 20 falls, so if you’re in a time crunch, make sure Sullivan Falls is on your shortlist.
-You can find the roughly 30-foot waterfall by following the unmarked trail behind the parking area off Jamison Road for a few minutes until you reach the hollow whose seclusion means you’ll likely be able to enjoy this spectacular sight without any crowds.
+You can find the roughly 30-foot waterfall by following the unmarked trail behind the parking area off Jamison Road for a few minutes until you reach the secluded hollow, meaning you’ll likely be able to enjoy this spectacular sight without any crowds.

 Wheelbarrow Run in the Seven Tubs Nature Area got its name from the glacial meltwater that created potholes and filled up pools or "tubs" of water.
 The highlight of Seven Tubs is Wheelbarrow Run — a stream that flows through a ravine full of tubs and has several waterfalls.
 Next time you’re thinking about soaking in your bathtub at home, consider relaxing in nature’s tub instead!